The Killing of a Chinese Bookie: Plot

-Cosmo Vittelli owns and operates a nightclub, Crazy Horse West, on the Sunset Strip in Los Angeles.
-Though Cosmo spends a great deal of time and effort designing and choreographing the venue's artistic burlesque act, he fears his customers are there only to see the naked bodies of his performers.
+Cosmo Vittelli owns and operates a strip club, Crazy Horse West, on the Sunset Strip in Los Angeles.
+Though Cosmo spends a great deal of time and effort designing and choreographing the venue's artistic burlesque act, he fears his customers are there only to see the naked bodies of his strippers.
 Cosmo makes the final payment on a seven-year gambling debt to a loan shark named Marty, and in return invites him and his mob associates to the club's night act.
 Eager to celebrate his newfound freedom, Cosmo goes on a night on the town with his three favorite dancers (Margo, Rachel, and Sherry), and subsequently racks up a $23,000 poker debt, returning him to the position he'd just left.
 Although Cosmo insists he is good for the money over time, Marty's partners force Cosmo to sign over the Crazy Horse West as collateral.
 Troubled over how to retain his business and resolve the debt, Cosmo drops the girls off at their homes.

 The following night, gangster Mort and his associates arrive at the club and order Cosmo to find and kill a bookie named Harold Ling in exchange for wiping out his outstanding debt.
 When Cosmo procrastinates, Mort has one of his men rough him up and make it clear the killing must be completed immediately.
 Mort gives Cosmo a gun, a car, and the location of Ling's house.
 After they explain that the bookie’s house is guarded and booby-trapped, the men give Cosmo a receipt for the money he owes them and encourage him to tear it up, proving that the hit will cancel his debt.
 Though they insist the target is simply a low-level bookie, they inadvertently reveal his real name as Benny Wu, raising Cosmo's suspicions.

 On the freeway heading to Wu’s house, a tire on Cosmo’s car blows out but he finds a payphone and calls a cab.
 The cab takes Cosmo to a restaurant where, as instructed, he picks up hamburgers to distract the guard dogs at Wu’s home.
 Making his way to the bookie’s room, Cosmo finds Wu naked in his spa.
 As Cosmo takes aim at the old man, Wu confesses that he has been a bad person and tells Cosmo he is sorry.
 After killing Wu, Cosmo shoots several bodyguards and makes a run for it, but is shot by a stray bullet in the process.